-The best cheap drones on T3's guide you're about to read aim to offer the same fun and entertainment of a premium priced drone, all while dropping the sky high price tag in favor of a more budget friendly option.
+The best cheap drones in 2021 picked for this guide you're about to read aim to offer the same fun and entertainment of a premium priced drone, all while dropping the sky high price tag in favor of a more budget friendly option.
 Many advanced features have dripped down to these budget models, too, including GPS locking, intelligent flight control and quality cameras.
 Even better, many of these new features can now be obtained for under $500 or less.

 If you want something more advanced and have the cash to splash, head to our general best drones guide, or for new fliers who aren't on a budget, the best beginner drone guide offers some great starter drones as well.
 All of the quadcopters featured in our best budget drones guide present a great way to learn essential flight skills and control, and for exploring how to capture great aerial videos and stills, before progressing onto a larger drone with more advanced features.

 To save you the bother of scouring the interweb for a suitable budget-priced drone, we’ve done the work for and collated this lovingly-crafted list of top affordable drones for under $400 from retailers like Amazon, BestBuy and Walmart.
 Whether it’s shooting awesome videos and stills or simply flying for the fun of it, this list of the best cheap drones of 2022 has some of the most popular drones available today.